gidger/rpi-led-nhl-scoreboard/README.md

     cd rpi-led-nhl-scoreboard
     ```

-1. If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23) to prevent flickering.
+1. **If you're using a Raspberry Pi 4, skip this step.** If you're using a Raspberry Pi Zero 2W, 3B, or older, you'll need to update [gpio_slowdown in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L23) to prevent flickering.
 It's recommended that you reduce the value by 1 each test and try every option to see what looks best for your hardware.

-1. If you **did not** complete Step 0, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24) to match the following:
+1. **If you completed Step 0, skip this step.** If not, you'll need to update [hardware_mapping in config.yaml](https://github.com/gidger/rpi-led-nhl-scoreboard/blob/c5b3245fc0115a5dd3719e4db59fd35350ff7c8d/config.yaml#L24) to match the following:
     ```yaml
     hardware_mapping: 'adafruit-hat'
     ```